Joseph Carruthers: Political career

 In 1887, Carruthers obtained the most votes for the four-member Legislative Assembly seat of Canterbury, on a platform of local issues, free trade, social reform, land reform, industrial conciliation and arbitration, and an elective Legislative Council.
 He held Canterbury until 1894, when he switched to the new seat of St George.
-In March 1889, as Minister of Public Instruction, he joined Henry Parkes's last ministry, and soon showed himself to be an energetic administrator.
-He took a special interest in technical schools, particularly Ultimo Technical College, which later established a great reputation.
-Parkes resigned in October 1891, and Carruthers was instrumental in ensuring that Parkes was replaced as leader of the Free Trade Party by his close friend George Reid.
 After a successful election largely co-ordinated by Carruthers the Reid ministry was formed in August 1894.
-Carruthers was given the position of Secretary for Lands, and passed an important Crown Lands Act in 1895.
-The act of 1861 had not solved the perennial problems between the squatters and the selectors, but the new Act made an important change by dividing pastoral leases into two; one half of which was to be available for free selectors, while the pastoral lessee was able to obtain a long term for the other half.
-Another important aspect was that the right of the Crown tenants to the value of their improvements, was recognized.
-Carruthers made an able speech in introducing this measure and his reforms were widely supported.
+Carruthers was given the position of Secretary for Lands, and passed the important Crown Lands Act 1895.

 In 1895, he divorced his wife and was granted custody of their children.
 In 1897, in the Truth, John Norton accused him of irregularities in his divorce, immorality in his private life, and land abuses as Secretary for Lands.
 Norton was prosecuted for criminal libel but the jury could not agree on a verdict.
-In July 1899, he took over the position of Treasurer but a few weeks later, Reid was defeated and resigned.